Zaraysk Kremlin: Description

 The Zaraysk Kremlin is conceptually similar to other Russian kremlins of its time, including the Moscow Kremlin constructed a few decades earlier.
 Its 2.4-hectare footprint is smaller than that of the other surviving medieval kremlins, however.
 It is positioned high on the eastern river bank opposite the confluence of the Osyotr and Oka Rivers.
-When it was built it was intended purely as a defensive outpost of the Grand Duchy of Moscow, to guard in particular against the frequent attacks from the Tartars.
+When it was built it was intended purely as a defensive outpost of the Grand Duchy of Moscow, to guard in particular against the frequent attacks from the Tatars.
 It was one of several strongholds along the course of the Oka which together comprised what came to be known as the Great Abatis Line.

 One source identifies the architect of the Kremlin as Aloisio the New, better known for his numerous commissions in Moscow.
 Others assert that, as with most Russian fortifications outside Moscow, there is no surviving record of the name of the architect of the Kremlin at Zaraysk, and there is no surviving record of Aloisio having still been alive in the 1530s.
 The lay-out of the citadel follows the tradition of old Russian fortification buildings.
 The relatively small Zaraysk Kremlin has walls than are 9 m high and up to 3 m meters thick, constructed of brick and limestone blocks.
 Seven watch towers are incorporated in the walls including four twelve-sided corner towers.
 The other three towers, positioned midway along the northern, western and southern walls, include robust entrance gates into the kremlin.
 All the towers incorporate gun openings, designed so that artillery pieces can be directed against attackers outside or, with the guns turned round, inside the kremlin walls.

 Within the walls two historical church buildings survive, both built very much more recently than the Kremlin itself.
 The St. Nicholas Cathedral (Никольский собор), topped off with no fewer than five onion domes, was built in 1681, replacing an earlier timber structure.
 Nearby is the Church of the beheading of St John the Baptist, architecturally very different, consecrated in 1821 and most recently rebuilt in 1901-1904.
 While the St. Nicholas Cathedral follows the traditional Russian style, the John the Baptist Church, with its single dome, follows neoclassical principles.